kmpm/nodemcu-uploader/README.md

 1. Being close to xmodem from where the inspiration came
 2. A fixed size allow the use of the uart.on('data') event very easy.
-3. 130 bytes would fit in the receive buffer buffer.
+3. 130 bytes would fit in the receive buffer.
-4. It would not waste that much traffic if the total size uploaded was not a multiple of the allowed datasize.
+4. It would not waste that much traffic if the total size uploaded was not a even multiple of the allowed datasize.